Christine Massoure – N’PY Nouvelles Pyrénées

 Nowadays, female resort directors continue to be atypical profiles, people who are passionate about the environment.
 Even if we offered this type of work to female engineers, I think they wouldn’t sign up due to the limitations and responsibilities of this profession.
 It’s the evolution of the functions that will allow women to be more present.
 In this context, gender matters little, it’s above all about the right person and the project.

-Christine Massoure: A woman brings another sensitivity and a benevolent point of view to the company, but also to the service.
+Christine Massoure: Women bring another sensitivity and a benevolent point of view to the company, but also to the service.

 Our employees contribute totally to the product, to the client.
 In the management of human resources, the apprehension of a woman tends to be more human, with more consideration.
 And there’s the benefit for the client: a woman brings a certain sensitivity in the service, even in the details.
 I’m thinking particularly about the bathrooms: a woman naturally understands this problem for her, but also for her children.
 It’s the same for the learning areas.